Chronos-Vault/chronos-vault-platform-/docs/blog/01-introducing-chronos-vault.md

 ## Trinity Shield™: Hardware Isolated Security

-Layer 8 of our Mathematical Defense Layer is **Trinity Shield™**—a custom Trusted Execution Environment (TEE) solution built on Intel SGX and AMD SEV.
+Layer 8 of our Mathematical Defense Layer is **Trinity Shield™** a custom Trusted Execution Environment (TEE) solution built on Intel SGX and AMD SEV.

 ### The Rust Implementation